 Hanneman, who wrote most of the band's best-loved songs including "Angel of Death," "Raining Blood," "South of Heaven" and "Dead Skin Mask," died May 2 from liver failure at age 49.

-But he was MIA from the segment even though Slayer won Grammys for "Eyes of the Insane" in 2007 and "Final Six" in 2008 (both by Hanneman).
+The omission is even more glaring considering Slayer won Grammy awards for "Eyes of the Insane" in 2007 and "Final Six" in 2008 (both by Hanneman).

-Metal fans and musicians unloaded on Twitter.
-Among them, Disturbed/Device lead singer David Draiman, who made his displeasure known in all caps:
+Metal fans and musicians were understandably upset, taking to Twitter to express their dissatisfaction.
+Disturbed/Device lead singer David Draiman made his displeasure known in all-caps:

-In addition to Hanneman and Burr, the Grammy "In Memoriam" failed to honor syndicated morning radio DJ Kidd Kraddick, who died July 27 from arteriosclerotic and hypertensive cardiovascular disease at age 53.
+In addition to Hanneman and Burr, the Grammys' "In Memoriam" failed to honor syndicated morning radio DJ Kidd Kraddick, who died July 27 from arteriosclerotic and hypertensive cardiovascular disease at age 53.

-And, finally, while producers gave props to "Glee" star Cory Monteith, who died July 13 from a mixture of alcohol and heroin at the age of 31, the TV memorial mispelled his last name as "Montieth."
+And, finally, while they gave props to Glee star Cory Monteith, who died July 13 from a mixture of alcohol and heroin at the age of 31, the Grammys spelled his last name "Montieth."